 Seven ways to transition from fear to power speaker.

 Visualization is a powerful tool; many successful athletes and business icons credit it for their success.
 Michael Phelps, a 23-time gold medalist, Arnold Schwarzenegger, and Lindsey Vonn, one of the most successful female skiers in history, visualized often.
 Oprah Winfrey and Jim Cary state, visualizing what they want to achieve, makes it a reality.

 Practicing visualization each day for 10-20 minutes will train your brain for success.
 Close your eyes and see the venue where you will be speaking.
 Imagine your audience.
 Are these colleagues or fellow students?
 Make the imagery vivid; include sounds, smells, lighting, and people.
 See yourself speaking with confidence.
 See the audience interested and engaged.
 Once you’ve given the presentation, feel pride and joy in your accomplishment.
 Your brain will interpret this as though it actually happened.
 I did this; my clients do this, and it works.
 Train your brain and transform your reality.

 2. Focus on the topic, not your "performance"

 Remember the point of the speech or presentation.
 You’re there to serve the audience and provide valuable information.
 It’s not about you.

 I was once working with a CEO who was raising money for his company and would get extremely nervous when presenting to potential sources of capital.
 I worked with him, and the first time he practiced, he stopped midway through due to nerves.
 I redirected his focus to the message; he wholeheartedly believes in the viability of his company.
-Once the focus shifted from him to his message and audience, his nervousness fell away.
+Once the focus shifted from him to his company’s story, his nervousness fell away.
 His confidence increased ten-fold, according to him.
-He went on to successfully speak confidently and received funding.
+He went on to tell the story of his company and receive funding.

-Focusing on your message and audience takes the pressure off of you.
+Focusing on your story takes the pressure off of you.